angular-ui/bootstrap/src/progressbar/docs/readme.md

 * `type`
   _(Default: `null`)_ -
   Bootstrap style type.
-Possible values are 'success', 'info', 'warning', and, 'error' to use Bootstrap's pre-existing styling, or any desired custom suffix.
+Possible values are 'success', 'info', 'warning', and, 'danger' to use Bootstrap's pre-existing styling, or any desired custom suffix.

 * `title`
   _(Default: `progressbar`)_ -